 Consider Returning Home

-For that reason, you’ll begin to consider returning home and weighing your options.
+For that reason, you’ll be torn between two countries you’ll begin to consider returning home and weighing your options.
 You’ll start listing all the pro’s and con’s of each country and try to come to a conclusion as to where you belong.
 And it will be hard and torturous because you love both places so much and you’re afraid of making the wrong decision.
 It will keep you up at night and you’ll shed tears of frustration trying to pick the right option.
 After all, you don’t want to walk away from the beautiful opportunity of a life time you’re currently enjoying, or you don’t want to give up traveling to return back to a 9-5 job behind a desk.

 5. Staying for the Long Haul